 1. Secretary.
 It shall be the duty of the secretary to keep the Constitution and Bylaws of the Association and have the same with him/her at every meeting.
 He shall cause all amendments, changes and additions to be noted thereon and shall permit the same to be consulted by members on request.

-2. Membership (amended 16 April 1986).
+2. Membership.
 Membership in the Northern Arizona DX Association shall be limited to those holders of a valid license in the Amateur Radio Service who have a proven, bona-fide interest in Amateur Radio DX operations or contesting.

-A. There shall be two classes of membership in NADXA, with both classes having full voting rights:
+A. There shall be three classes of membership in NADXA:

-B. Anyone holding a valid operator's license in the Amateur Radio service may be a candidate for membership in the NADXA subject to the following requirements:
+B. Candidates for membership in the NADXA are subject to the following requirements:

 (1) Each candidate shall be sponsored by a member of NADXA, who shall be responsible for the validity of the candidate's interest, suitability and application.
 If, for any reason, the candidate is initially unsponsored, the President shall appoint a sponsor from the membership.

-(2) Each candidate shall present to the sponsor suitable proof of DX interest and contacts sufficient to establish the candidate's valid interest in DX or contest activities.
+(2) Each candidate shall present to the sponsor suitable proof of DX interest and contacts sufficient to establish the candidate's valid interest in Amateur Radio, DX or contest activities.

 C. Upon satisfactory proof of candidate's valid interest in DX or contest activities, the sponsor shall, prior to the next immediate regular meeting, make known his evaluation of the candidate to the officers of NADXA and such members as have evidenced and interest in the candidates suitability for membership.
 This may be accomplished by personal contact, mail, email, or telephone.